drichardson/dougrichardson.us/site/_drafts/modern-crypto-exercise-1.1.markdown

     eatshtaeedtntsedtnpednoeaeluoetshihiwntseoalsedeniehotstseuif
     notuihtetoutssnvebeoratshtaulsalsedeahoeuauhccwtorbrhctnpoehx

-Perhaps some of you savants can pattern recognize that in your head, but I got nowhere with it.
+If you're some sort of savant, perhaps you can pattern recognize that in your head, but I got nowhere with it.

 **Step 4: Digraph Frequencies** According to [this digraph frequency table](http://www.math.cornell.edu/~mec/2003-2004/cryptography/subs/digraphs.html), the 10 most common digraphs in English are: